 Handheld and endoscopic imaging

 We have developed a research programme in miniaturised handheld and endoscopic OCT and fluorescence imaging systems for minimally invasive medical diagnostics.
-For example, in collaboration with Northwick Park Hospital and the Institute of Applied Physics in Russia, we developed a forward-viewing OCT probe combined with a fibre bundle endoscope for dual-mode ear, nose and throat (ENT) imaging.
-We are now developing robot-guided OCT and fluorescence imaging probes for the lung, as part of the REBOT project in collaboration with Imperial College London.
-We are also working on endoscopic and needle-based fluorescence microscopes.
+For example, in collaboration with Northwick Park Hospital and the Institute of Applied Physics in Russia, we developed a forward-viewing OCT probe combined with a fibre bundle endoscope for dual-mode ear, nose and throat (ENT) imaging and worked on robot-guided OCT and fluorescence imaging probes for the lung, as part of the REBOT project in collaboration with Imperial College London.
+We are also working on endoscopic and needle-based fluorescence microscopes as well as low-cost and handheld OCT probes.

 Optical measurement and sensing